s0danissa/linear_and_logistic_regression/README.md

-# Midterm Project - ROBT 407
+# Linear and Logistic Regression Project (+ MNIST digit recognition test)
-#### Group memebers: Danissa Sandykbayeva, Karina Burunchina
+### Project collaborators: Danissa Sandykbayeva, Karina Burunchina

-## Task 1.
-Linear Regression
+## 1. Linear Regression

-Task advised by Karina mostly.
+**Level of collaboration: This part was advised by Karina mostly.
 Danissa improved the function 'error' and made the scatter plots of E_lin and E_pocket.
-Firstly, we thought that it is possible to divide tasks.
-After the e-mail, we continued on our project together working on the tasks.
-So, 1-2 Tasks were done mostly individually, whilst 3-4 tasks - in team.
+So, 1-2 Parts were done mostly individually, whilst 3-4 Parts - in team.**

 1.0.
 First of all we implement all of the necessary packages and internal function